qgreenland-workshop-2023-researcher/group-six/README.md

 # Group 6

-Hello Everyone, Welcome to our repositry
+Hello :wave: Everyone, Welcome to our repositry

 We are four Members here